Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The member accounts do not have tags enabled for cost allocation.
 - [ ] The member accounts have not manually enabled trusted access for Compute Optimizer.

 ### A SysOps administrator is attempting to download patches from the internet into an instance in a private subnet.
 An internet gateway exists for the VPC, and a NAT gateway has been deployed on the public subnet; however, the instance has no internet connectivity.
 The resources deployed into the private subnet must be inaccessible directly from the public internet.
 Public Subnet `(10.0.1.0/24)` Route Table: `Destination` - `Target`. `10.0.0.0/16` - `local`. `0.0.0.0/0` - `IGW`.
 Private Subnet (`10.0.2.0/24`) Route Table: `Destination` `Target`. `10.0.0.0/16` - `local`.
-What should be added to the private subnet’s route table in order to address this issue, given the information provided?
+What should be added to the private subnet's route table in order to address this issue, given the information provided?

 - [ ] `0.0.0.0/0` IGW.
 - [x] `0.0.0.0/0` NAT.